 The wives and the partners of stroke patients all deserve medals.
 I’m telling you,

-I said to my wife poor love, she she was beside herself and she was over the top, you know, in supporting me and helping us out, you know, at a time when I experienced my stroke, my children were 12 and 16.
-So it was, you know, really crazy busy time in our lives.
-You know, she’s she was working, I was working and I remember that she went to park and i was on on some medication that may be even angrier and made it very difficult for me to walk if fatigued me more and all that type of thing.
-So one day she, she took me to an appointment and she parked to car spots further away from the door than I would have preferred and it was
+I said to my wife poor love, she was beside herself and she was over the top, you know, in supporting me and helping us out, you know, at a time when I experienced my stroke, my children were 12 and 16.
+So it was, you know, a really crazy busy time in our lives.
+You know, she was working, I was working and I remember that she went to the park and I was on some medication that may be even angrier and made it very difficult for me to walk if fatigued me more and all that type of thing.
+So one day, she took me to an appointment and she parked at car spots further away from the door than I would have preferred and it was

 It’s weird but set you off.

-Yeah, it was such a meltdown and she was so hurt by that and and it took me it didn’t take me you know 10 or 5 minutes to work out that I was wrong It took me a long time before I was able to work out you know I think I might have over reacted to that but sorry, it was a real serious issue and you had done the wrong thing so she went through a few of those experiences she didn’t leave me or or hit me over the head with a pan, so yeah she deserves a middle tell me how how did your wife or how does she cope with some of the challenges that you go through?
-Because our partners that they don’t have the skills because they’re not therapists?
-Their wives, .
+Yeah, it was such a meltdown and she was so hurt by that and it took me it didn’t take me you know 10 or 5 minutes to work out that I was wrong It took me a long time before I was able to work out you know I think I might have overreacted to that but sorry, it was a real serious issue and you had done the wrong thing so she went through a few of those experiences she didn’t leave me or hit me over the head with a pan, so yeah she deserves a middle tell me how did your wife or how does she cope with some of the challenges that you go through?
+Because our partners don’t have the skills because they’re not therapists?
+Their wives.

 How does she go?